 Evolutionary theory and mechanism; systematics and phylogenetics; the evolutionary record; evolutionary ecology and behavioural ecology; evolution of human social behaviour.

+All biological phenomena we study today are derived from evolutionary events that occurred in the past.
 This paper is essential for students majoring in Zoology, but is also of importance to Genetics and Ecology majors and indeed anyone wanting to understand biology in an evolutionary context.
+In this paper we will explore exactly what evolution is, how it works and what its consequences are.
+Specific topics covered will range from systematics and phylogenetics, to the evolution of vertebrates and behavioural ecology.

 |Paper title||Evolutionary Biology|